joshyyyu/troops/README.md

 # troops

-ue to Facebook's Parse backend shutting down, this project will no longer continue.
+Due to Facebook's Parse backend shutting down, this project will no longer continue.